-- The primary function of the User to Network interface is to enable a User Client to interact with the OP, to enable the matching of an Application Client with an Application Instance on a Cloudlet. - 2.
-The UNI shall allow the communication between the User Client on the user equipment and the Operator Platform. - 3.
-The User Client should be implemented on User Equipment software, e.g. through an SDK or OS add-on. - 4.
-The UNI shall allow the User Client to discover the existence of an Edge Cloud service. - 5.
-The OP's UNI shall allow the user client registration process with the Operator Platform's SRM, which entails the following: - a) It enables the end-user device to establish an encrypted communication channel with the Operator Platform SRM. - b) Authentication and authorisation.
-In this document, we assume that the UE attaches to the 4/5G network so that the OP can rely on AAA done by the operator. - c) It enables the User Client's usage tracking.
+- 1. The primary function of the User to Network interface is to enable a UC to interact with the OP, to enable the matching of an Application Client with an Application Instance on a Cloudlet. - 2.
+The UNI shall allow the communication between the UC on the user equipment and the Operator Platform. - 3.
+The UC should be implemented on User Equipment software, e.g. through an SDK or OS add-on. - 4.
+The UNI shall allow the UC to discover the existence of an Edge Cloud service. - 5.
+The OP's UNI shall allow the UC registration process with the Operator Platform's SRM, which entails the following: - a) It enables the end-user device to establish an encrypted communication channel with the Operator Platform SRM. - b) Authentication and authorisation of UEs. - Note: In this document, we assume that the UE attaches to the 4/5G network so that the OP can rely on AAA done by the operator. - c) Authentication and authorization of Non-SIM UEs. - d) For the case of non-SIM UEs, the OP may not be aware of the Non-SIM UE's details and its authentication information when Non-SIM UE connects for the first time.
+The Non-SIM UE shall register with OP on the first connection and exchange identity and security information.
+Subsequent connections shall use recorded information from this first registration for authentication and authorization.

+- e) It enables the UC's usage tracking.
 For example, to support integration with the network operator's billing infrastructure. - 6.
-The OP's UNI shall allow the user client to trigger the selection of a Cloudlet by the OP. - 7.
-The OP's UNI shall allow the user client to trigger the instantiation of an application instance on the selected Cloudlet. - 8.
+The OP's UNI shall allow the UC to trigger the selection of a Cloudlet by the OP. - 7.
+The OP's UNI shall allow the UC to trigger the instantiation of an application instance on the selected Cloudlet. - 8.
 The OP shall measure network performance metrics for tracking the average latency characteristics of the edge network. - 9.
-Based on metrics and location information, the User Client may request through the UNI that the OP considers a change of Cloudlet.
+Based on metrics and location information, the UC may request through the UNI that the OP considers a change of Cloudlet.